DarshnaSoni26/Monthly-Activity-Tracker/README.md

-Certainly, if your project doesn't have a license, you can mention that in your README file.
-Here's an updated README file without a license section:

 # Monthly Activity Tracker

 The Monthly Activity Tracker is a simple web application that allows users to track their daily activities on a monthly basis.
 It consists of three main components: `Addact.js`, `Activity.js`, and `Days.js`.
 Activities are stored in the browser's `localStorage` for persistence across sessions.